ArthurOberon/minitalk/README.md

 * Then it receive the size of the message first, and malloc the gobal_variable at the size.

-* Then it receive character by character the message and then print it.
+* Then it receive character by character the message, and print it.

 ## Client